MayMinecraft/MayQOL/README.md

 1. **Install ChatTriggers**
    - Download and install [ChatTriggers](https://www.chattriggers.com/).
 2. **Download MayQOL**
-   - Clone or download the repository and move it to your ChatTriggers modules folder.
+   - Download the repository from the latest [release](https://github.com/MayMinecraft/MayQOL/releases) and move it to your ChatTriggers modules folder.
 3. **Enable the Module**
    - Run `/ct load` in-game to activate MayQOL.

 ## 📜 Configuration

-Use the in-game ChatTriggers settings menu to customize MayQOL’s features.
+Use `/mq` or `/mayqol` to access MayQOL’s settings.

 ## ❗ Notes